OnyiGlobal2025/taskflow-eks-platform/project-2-app/README.md

 ## Challenges:

-- IAM Permission Issues: I encountered issues with missing EC2 and ELB permissions, which I fixed by adding the necessary IAM roles like ec2:DescribeRouteTables and elasticloadbalancing:AddTags.
+- IAM Permission Issues: I encountered issues with missing EC2 and ELB permissions, which I fixed by adding the necessary IAM roles like )**ec2:DescribeRouteTables** and **elasticloadbalancing:AddTags**.
 - Configuring AWS Load Balancer Controller: The process of configuring the AWS Load Balancer Controller was complex and required troubleshooting missing permissions for EC2 and ELB actions.
 - Scaling and Deployment: Initially faced challenges with scaling deployments and ensuring that the Kubernetes pods were properly replicated.